opencord/docs/prereqs/k8s-multi-node.md

 At this point, you can start to use *kubectl*  and *helm*.

-## Done?
+## Next Step

 Once you are done, you are ready to install Kubctl and Helm, so return to [here](kubernetes.md#get-your-kubeconfig-file) in the installation guide.